OguzhanUmutOzgur/solana-on-chain-fee-updater/README.md

 ```

 ## Usage
-- Copy and paste the list of tokens in **`data/hashlist.json`** in form of [JSON Array](https://www.javatpoint.com/json-array) or directly replace it with your JSON file (with the same name).
+- Copy and paste the list of NFT/token addresses in **`data/hashlist.json`** in form of [JSON Array](https://www.javatpoint.com/json-array) or directly replace it with your JSON file (with the same name).

 ### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Example Command (Updates fees to 8.88%)
 ```
 ts-node index.ts -u https://api.devnet.solana.com -k keypair.json -fee 888
 ```
 ## Arguments
-These are expected arguments and the script can not be successfully executed without them.
+These are expected arguments and the script can not be executed successfully without them.
 ### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Keypair
 The script expects the keypair file which is the Update Authority of all NFTs of the given list.
-You can safely place your keypair file inside the folder and use simply `ts-node index.ts -k keypair.json`
+You can safely place your keypair file inside the folder and simply use `ts-node index.ts -k keypair.json`

 ```
 ts-node index.ts -k <path to keypair>